seanballais/windows-scripts/README.md

 # Windows Scripts
 This is a collection of scripts I use in Windows.
 I am sharing this in the hopes that this will be of benefit to others as well.

-I am using Windows Terminal, PowerShell 7, and Visual Studio 2022.
+I am using Windows Terminal, PowerShell 7, Visual Studio 2022, and Oh My Posh.
 As such, the scripts here are assuming such environment.
 The scripts are also located in two different folders:

 | **Script**                                        | Location                               |
 |---------------------------------------------------|----------------------------------------|